Hong Kong Province

 |GDP||253,513 (7.36 %) [2nd]|

 Hong Kong is a former British island outpost.
 It is a ‘Special Administrative Region’ rather than a province as it is working through fifty years of ‘two systems one country’ transitional period negotiated with the U.K..
 Its quasi-independence is clear from the retention of its own currency, the Hong Kong dollar ➚ which is pegged to the US dollar, and its own flag (a five petaled orchid).
 The name ‘Hong Kong’ is based on the local Cantonese name for the island; the mandarin name is Xianggang meaning fragrant harbor.
-It is known colloquially as the Oriental Pearl.
-It stands strategically on the Pearl River delta ➚ where vast amounts of sea trade passes to the main Chinese southern port of Guangzhou.
-It has steep mountains, with ‘The Peak’ shan teng (1,811 feet [552 meters] rising dramatically from the sea.
+It is known colloquially as the Oriental Pearl and stands strategically on the Pearl River delta ➚ where vast amounts of sea trade passes to the main Chinese southern port of Guangzhou.
+It has steep mountains, with ‘The Peak’ (shan teng) (1,811 feet [552 meters] rising dramatically from the sea.
 Much of the sea front and the airport sit on reclaimed land as there is so little flat land.
-The large town of Kowloon on the mainland, also part of Hong Kong, means 'nine dragons' (jiulong in mandarin Chinese).
+The large town of Kowloon on the mainland, also part of Hong Kong, means 'nine dragons' (jiu long in mandarin Chinese) because it is built on nine hills.
+A transport link over the Pearl Estuary to Macau is due to open in late 2018.
+It will be the world's longest sea bridge and part tunnel under the busy shipping lanes.

 Financial and industrial enterprises have flourished and Hong Kong remains a city of world-wide importance.
-HSBC ➚ (Hong Kong and Shanghai bank) and Bank of China ➚ have impressive sky scrapper buildings here.
+HSBC ➚ (Hong Kong and Shanghai bank) and Bank of China ➚ have impressive skyscraper buildings here.
 By many measures it is the most densely populated city ➚ on Earth.
-Hong Kong has a notable local film industry which produced massively successful 'kung fu' films.
+Hong Kong has a notable local film industry which produced massively successful ‘Kung fu’ films.
+The success of Hong Kong made it the template for how to develop cities on mainland China.
 Famous for cuisine and a major luxury shopping area, it remains a popular tourist destination.
-The boats of the Star Ferry company ➚ provide excellent views of the city from the water as they navigate between Hong Kong island and Kowloon.
+Life is frenetic and never seems to stop.
+The boats of the Star Ferry company ➚ provide excellent views of the city from the water as they navigate the narrow stretch between Hong Kong island and Kowloon.
 The Zoological and Botanical Gardens ➚ are world famous for their impressive collections of animals and plants.
 The Tin Hau Temple ➚ in Causeway Bay is a relatively modern temple from the Qing dynasty while Victoria Peak is a mountainous viewpoint which offers dramatic views of the skyline.
 Each day the noon day gun is fired as it has done since the 1864.
-It is immortalized in Noel Coward's 'Mad dogs and Englishman ➚' song.
+It is immortalized in Noel Coward’s ‘Mad dogs and Englishman ➚’ song.
 The tradition started because the British trading company of Jardines ➚ had had the habit of firing a gun salute whenever a senior executive arrived, while this privilege should have been reserved for the military commanders.
 As punishment Jardines were ordered to fire a noon day gun for ever after.
 Horse racing is a very popular sport, and the Happy Valley Racecourse ➚ in the center of the city has packed stands on Wednesday nights.

 City populations for 2012, Province statistics National Bureau of Statistics 2014